- Pain at the slope of the neck and shoulder

 Self Treatment of the Levator Scapulae

 When I recommend trigger point tools like the Neck King to my clients I always recommend that they also purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
-Mr. Davies explain the trigger point phenomenon and muscle pain in everyday language.
+Mr. Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
 While it takes time and practice to master finding trigger points, once you learn you have a tool and method to help relieve muscle pain throughout the body.
 If you are suffering from headaches, a painful stiff neck and / or an aching shoulder, treating the trigger points in the levator scapulae can help reduce or eliminate you pain.
 This book is a must-have for anyone interested in finding the cause and treating muscle pain.